multiversx/mx-sdk-nestjs/packages/monitoring/README.md

 ## MetricsModule and MetricsService

-`MetricsModule` is a [Nestjs Module](https://docs.nestjs.com/modules) responsible for aggregating metrics data through `MetricsService` and exposing them for Prometheus. `MetricsService` is extensible, you can define and aggregate your own metrics and expose them.
-By default it exposes a set of metrics created by the interceptors defined [here](#interceptors).
-Most of the Multiversx packages expose metrics by default through this service like [@multiversx/sdk-nestjs-redis](https://www.npmjs.com/package/@multiversx/sdk-nestjs-redis) which automatically tracks the execution time of each redis query, overall redis health and much more, and expose them for Prometheus.
+`MetricsModule` is a [Nestjs Module](https://docs.nestjs.com/modules) responsible for aggregating metrics data through `MetricsService` and exposing them to be consumed by Prometheus. `MetricsService` is extensible, you can define and aggregate your own metrics and expose them.
+By default it exposes a set of metrics created by the interceptors specified [here](#interceptors).
+Most of the Multiversx packages expose metrics by default through this service, for example [@multiversx/sdk-nestjs-redis](https://www.npmjs.com/package/@multiversx/sdk-nestjs-redis) automatically tracks the execution time of each redis query, overall redis health and much more, and expose sends them to `metricsService`.

 ### How to instantiate the MetricsModule and expose metrics endpoints for Prometheus

-In our example we will showcase request response time and response CPU time.
+In our example we will showcase how to expose response time and CPU time of HTTP requests.
 Make sure you have the interceptors in place as shown [here](#interceptors).
-After the interceptors are in place, as requests comes through, the metrics are being populated and we just have to expose the output of the `.getMetrics()` method on `MetricsService` through a controller.
+After the interceptors are in place, as requests comes through your application, the metrics are being populated into `MetricsService` class and we just have to expose the output of the `.getMetrics()` method on `MetricsService` through a controller.

 ```typescript
 import { Controller, Get } from '@nestjs/common';